Bouille-L/causal-QQQ--Fedevents/Layer3/README.md

 - pandas, numpy, pyarrow
 - requests (if external data fetches are used)
 - python-dotenv (optional)

-## Requirements

-At minimum, the following Python packages are likely required to run the scripts of this layer 2:

-Required packages

-pandas (>=1.3)
-numpy (>=1.21)
-pyarrow (>=5.0) or fastparquet — for reading/writing parquet
+- Use zoneinfo if you’re on Python 3.9+
-backports.zoneinfo (only if Python < 3.9) or use stdlib zoneinfo on 3.9+
+- Use backports.zoneinfo if you’re on Python < 3.9
-python-dateutil (installed with pandas)

-Optional / used in layer3_align_events_E1.py

-requests (if any external data fetches) python-dotenv (optional, for env config) pytz (only if you prefer pytz timezone handling instead of zoneinfo)
+- Use pytz only if you specifically prefer its API